 ATF6 (Activating Transcription Factor 6) is a Protein Coding gene.
 Diseases associated with ATF6 include Achromatopsia 7 and Achromatopsia.
-Among its related pathways are Signaling mediated by p38-alpha and p38-beta and SREBP signalling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Among its related pathways are ERK Signaling and Unfolded Protein Response (UPR).
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ATF6B.

 UniProtKB/Swiss-Prot Summary for ATF6 Gene

 [Cyclic AMP-dependent transcription factor ATF-6 alpha]: Precursor of the transcription factor form (Processed cyclic AMP-dependent transcription factor ATF-6 alpha), which is embedded in the endoplasmic reticulum membrane (PubMed:10564271, PubMed:11158310, PubMed:11779464).
 Endoplasmic reticulum stress promotes processing of this form, releasing the transcription factor form that translocates into the nucleus, where it activates transcription of genes involved in the unfolded protein response (UPR) (PubMed:10564271, PubMed:11158310, PubMed:11779464).